 Word count: X

-The Berliner Multi-Facet Personality Inventory: An extensive measure of Big Five personality
+The Berlin Multi-Facet Personality Inventory: A Comprehensive Measure of Big Five Personality Facets

 1. Introduction

 Over the last decades, the Five Factor (Costa & McCrae, 1992) as well as the Big Five (Goldberg, 1990; Digman, 1990) model have become widely accepted models for describing general attributes of personality.
 In both cases, personality is conceptualized in a hierarchical model which describes human individual differences in personality at the dispositional level: One of the most basic, universal, biologically-influenced and stable layers of human inter-individual differences in behavior, cognition, and feeling (D. P. McAdams & Pals, 2006).
 Its hierarchical conception is relevant to acknowledge behavior from the most specific (nuances) to the broadest differences in temperament and character (dimensions), through a varying number of mid-level personality characteristics (facets).
 Most of the research concerning criterion validity of scores derived from Big Five inventories has focused on the covariation between the Big Five dimensions and relevant external outcomes.
-However, specific dispositional characteristics captured on the facet level might be of extreme utility to provide more complex descriptions of individuality and to predict life outcomes to a major extent (O. P. John et al., 2014; Lounsbury, Sundstrom, Loveland, & Gibson, 2002; Paunonen & Ashton, 2001).
+However, specific dispositional characteristics captured on the facet level might be of extreme utility to provide more complex descriptions of individuality and to predict life outcomes to a major extent (O. P. John et al., 2014; Lounsbury, Sundstrom, Loveland, & Gibson, 2002; Paunonen & Ashton, 2001; Ziegler et al., 2014; Ziegler, Danay, Schölmerich, & Bühner, 2010).
 Unfortunately, the number and nature of the facets below the Big Five is far from being consensual.
 In fact, different facet level models have been proposed (Goldberg, 1999.
 One potential reason for this could be that many facet level models were developed after a questionnaire version without such a level had been published.
 Thus, the facets were developed as an elaboration or extension to an existing domain measure.
 While this has many theoretical advantages, it also has the disadvantage of potentially limiting the search space for possible facets.
 In this work we aim at maximizing this search space and present a personality questionnaire which is broad at the facet level, open-access, and measurement invariant across two different cultures.

 1.2.
 Different Facet Structure Models

 There are a number of models that include a facet structure below the five broad domains.
 Probably the most widely known model is the one suggested by P. T. Costa and McCrae (1995), the NEO-PI-R model.
 Other popular models have been suggested for the Big Five Inventory 2 (BFI-2; Soto & John, 2016), the IPIP (Goldberg et al., 2006), and the HEXACO model (K. Lee & Ashton, 2016), which assumes six broad domains.
 Table 1 gives an overview of these different models listing the proposed facets per dimension as well as some information regarding the psychometric properties of the corresponding scores.
+Other inventories have been developed, such as the Faceted Inventory of the Five-Factor Model by Watson, Nus, & Wu (2017), not listed in table 1.

 Table 1.
 Most common Big Five models